Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 \subsubsection{Imaging Polarimetry of W3 IRS5}

-} Our multi-wavelength imaging polarimetry observations of W3 IRS5 were reduced into Stokes $q$ and $u$ images for each wavelength, and each image was smoothed with $3 \times 3$ pixel box moving average.
+Our multi-wavelength imaging polarimetry observations of W3 IRS5 were reduced into Stokes $q$ and $u$ images for each wavelength, and each image was smoothed with $3 \times 3$ pixel box moving average.
 Figure \ref{W3-pvecsPA-Obs-SNR+p} shows, in the left column, images of the signal-to-noise ratio (SNR) of the observations (proportional to intensity) at wavelengths (a) 8.7 $\mu$m, (b) 10.3 $\mu$m, and (c) 12.5 $\mu$m.
 Colors correspond to SNR values specified by the linear color-bar scale adjacent to each image; note that the 10.3 $\mu$m image has a factor of 10 lower SNR because of absorption by silicates.
 Vectors indicating observed polarization and PA are plotted over the SNR images at 2 pixel separations.
 The right column of images in Figure \ref{W3-pvecsPA-Obs-SNR+p} shows the percent polarization for the same wavelengths (d) 8.7 $\mu$m, (e) 10.3 $\mu$m, and (f) 12.5 $\mu$m, as indicated by linear color-bar scales, with the same polarization vectors plotted over the images.
 All the color-bar scales have the same maximum value of 9\% polarization in order to show that the polarization at 10.3 $\mu$m in image (e) is more than a factor of two larger than polarization at the other two wavelengths in images (d) and (f).
 However the polarization vector length scale is set a factor of two larger for the 10.3 $\mu$m in images.
 The regions shown in the images have pixels with SNR $>$10 for each wavelength, and so the 10.3 $\mu$m region is smaller than at other wavelengths because of the extreme absorption by silicates.
-The centroids of the two sources at 8.7 $\mu$m in (a) are marked with circled crosses on all images.
-The origin of the images coincides with the average of the two centroids (horizontal and vertical white dashed lines).
+The centroids of the two sources at 8.7 $\mu$m in (a) are marked with circled crosses on all images, and the average of the two centroids defines the origin of the images (horizontal and vertical white dashed lines).
+We refer to the two stars as the NE peak and SW peak, relative to the origin and rotated coordinate system.
 The peaks of sources at 10.3 $\mu$m in image (b) are slightly closer together than at other wavelengths, with about 1\farcs05 separation, whereas at 8.7 and 12.5 $\mu$m the separation of the two source peaks is about 1\farcs2.
 The change in separation at 10.3 $\mu$m is most likely due to the large amount of absorption by silicates, which is clearly found in spectropolarimetry observations.